Tuesday, December 30, 2025

 This was also based on design by John Galliano for Dior in 2007.

 In a previous post I had criticized Jamieshow/Owensu for including the same straight, long wigs with their dolls instead of using wigs from the collection.
-It may be by coincidence, but this collection did just that and I couldn't be happier.
+It may be by coincidence, but JS/Owensu included wigs from this collection with the dolls and I couldn't be happier.
 The wigs Thea and Daphne came with are outstanding and were sold separately in T & T for $45 each.

 These ensembles are truly extraordinary.
 I can't even put into words how decadent they are.
 The materials are expensive and the cuts are very generous!
 So many folds and layers.
 I wound up ordering eight of the 12 looks in this collection.
 Here are some of the other Looks.